By Jesse Vineyard/GCU Staff

 But that would be it for the rest of the quarter.
 More missed shots and passes on the ensuing GCU possessions led to Georgia’s Jack Ryan taking advantage of an unnecessary roughing call from the Lopes’ Troy Jacobs with 4:52 remaining in the third, putting the score at 9-5 heading into the final quarter.

 The Lopes once again started quickly in the fourth.
-Cody Clark, Weston Gotuzzo and Snowbarger all scored within the first three minutes while Cian Petersen put in another with 9:21 left.
-But if any emphasis on unreadiness according to Rapkin needed an example, the Bulldogs scored 11 seconds after Petersen’s goal to cap the scoring.
+Cody Clark, Weston Gotuzzo and Snowbarger all scored within the first three minutes while Cian Peterson put in another with 9:21 left.
+But if any emphasis on unreadiness according to Rapkin needed an example, the Bulldogs scored 11 seconds after Peterson’s goal to cap the scoring.

 “Maybe we got caught up with the lights or the stadium, but we weren’t concentrating on step one,” Rapkin said.
 “We were thinking about step five before we get to step one.
 We just weren’t ready.”